abdurrahmanse/Gemini-CLI/SEOFronteend/ARCHITECTURE.md

 ### Version 2.0 Features
 - ✅ Removed Publications section for streamlined focus
-- ✅ Added professional Footer component
+- ✅ Added compact Footer component
 - ✅ Enhanced typography with larger, bolder fonts
 - ✅ Separated all data into JSON files for easy management
 - ✅ Updated all components to use new data structure